 Seemingly, the GRU plan – executed two weeks before Russia’s presidential election – had worked perfectly.

 This is an example of the cum hoc ergo propter hoc logical fallacy – two things happen at the same time, therefore they happen for the same reason.
-It’s a maneuver we at OffG refer to as “the Harding”, where you state two separate assertions or facts one after the other in such a way as to imply a relationship, without ever making a solid statement.
+It’s a manoeuvre we at OffG refer to as “the Harding”, where you state two separate assertions or facts one after the other in such a way as to imply a relationship, without ever making a solid statement.
 I’ll give you an example:

 Luke Harding was born in 1968, mere weeks before the brutal assassination of Robert Kennedy.